 - Preheat the oven the 170°C/340F.
 Grease and line a 9"x13" (23cm x 33cm) rectangular cake tin.

 - Whisk together the flour, baking powder and salt.
 Set aside.
-Melt the butter and allow it to cool while moving on to the next step.300 grams flour, 4 teaspoons baking powder, ½ teaspoon salt, 125 grams butter
+Melt the butter and allow it to cool while moving on to the next step.300 grams plain flour,4 teaspoons baking powder,½ teaspoon salt,125 grams butter

 - Add in half the flour mixture and mix through on a low speed.
 Then add in the other half and mix until combined.